mxposed/2022-multimodal/README.md

 # Environment setup

 This project uses python 3.9.
 The dependencies are managed with pip-tools.

+`requirements.in` file specifies packages needed by the project, with optional pins.

+`requirements.txt` file records all resolved dependencies for the specified packages.

+# Environment setup without GPU

 To recreate the virtual environment:

 1. Create virtual environment: `python -mvenv venv`